leotrs/erdos/content/reprs/incmatrix.md

 `j` is incident to node `i`.

-## Problem
+## Challenge

-To solve this problem, you will need to read a file in adjacency list form, and output its incidence matrix.
+To solve this challenge, you will need to read a file in adjacency list form, and output its incidence matrix.

 The input will be a file where the first line contains just one integer, `n`, the number of nodes in the graph.
 Each of the following `n` lines